The Functional Medicine Approach

 Dysbiosis: the gut’s microbial ecology is easily imbalanced by poor eating habits, alcohol, stress and certain medications, especially antibiotics and antacids.
 The resulting overgrowth of ‘bad bugs’ (fungi and bacteria) in the intestine creates a cascade of negatives for the body, including loss of nutrients produced by the ‘good bugs’ that are part of a healthy gut and accumulation of toxins that are the byproducts of the life cycle of the ‘bad bugs’.
 Additionally, nutritional deficiencies develop when these organisms get “first dibs” on dietary nutrients.
 Iron appears to be a common example.

-Leaky Gut: breakdown in the perfect filter that usually characterizes the lining of the intestine causes the inappropriate absorption of large protein molecules.
+Leaky Gut: a breakdown in the perfect filter that usually characterizes the lining of the intestine causes the inappropriate absorption of large protein molecules.
 This usually elicits an immune response that can cause many symptoms.

 Inadequate Digestive Products: low levels of stomach acid are not uncommon, even in individuals having symptoms of heartburn or gastroesophageal reflux.
 The pancreas or liver may produce inadequate amounts of bile or pancreatic enzymes and thus certain foods are inadequately digested – leading to nutrient malabsorption.